johngrahamreynolds/CyberSolve-LinAlg/README.md

 The notebook here contains the intial steps to conduct some of this analysis while also preprocessing and cleaning up the dataset with robust considerations for training and evaluation.

 I took an interest in evaluating not only the exact correctness of the finetuned model, but also the partial correctness of the model's predictions.
-That is, did it somewhat accurately predict `21` when the answer was `21`, and so on.
+That is, did the model somewhat accurately predict `21` when the answer was `-21`, and so on.
 This subtelty turns out to be a difficult task; effort was dedicated in this first notebook to decipher a method that could scale across all predictions.

 #### Benchmarking - [Benchmarking Notebook](https://github.com/johngrahamreynolds/CyberSolve-LinAlg/blob/main/benchmarking.ipynb)